 Also by teaming up with carefully chosen Non-Governmental Organisations (NGOs) – the Hope Foundation in Calcutta, Camara in Ethiopia and Lone Buffalo in Loas to name a few – we are also able to help local communities come to terms with their ever-changing environment, provide funds for better water, housing and education and ultimately help to put something back.
 In order to be able to do more in this regard, in January 2009 we formed our own Wild Frontiers Foundation to help us in this endeavour.

-To give our clients the kind of personal service we know they like, we operate from an office in Barnes, West London, where we have a dedicated team – all with a wealth of knowledge about our destinations – on hand to answer your questions.
+To give our clients the kind of personal service we know they like, we operate from an office in Chiswick, West London, where we have a dedicated team – all with a wealth of knowledge about our destinations – on hand to answer your questions.
 While expanding steadily Wild Frontiers maintains the same personal, flexible and deeply knowledgeable service that served us so well in Northern Pakistan.